 Need some weeknight meal inspiration?
-No worries!
-Here’s a comforting, easy, and fast vegan sesame beef yaki udon noodle recipe.
-This vegan yaki udon noodle stir fry is complete with a savory sesame garlic sauce and chewy homemade seitan beef strips.
-Similar to Mongolian beef noodles, these sesame vegan udon noodles are packed with flavor and topped with vibrant broccolini, cilantro, and green onions.
+Hereโs a comforting, easy, and fast Vegan Sesame Yaki Udon Noodle Recipe.
+This udon noodle stir fry is complete with a savory sesame garlic sauce and chewy homemade seitan beef strips (or add tofu).
+Similar to Mongolian beef noodles, these sesame udon noodles are packed with flavor and topped with vibrant broccolini, cilantro, and green onions.

-- Chewy Udon Noodles: a lovely soft, thick noodle in every bite
+- Chewy Udon Noodles: Each bite has a lovely soft, thick noodle that has been coated in a savory sauce.

-- Easy & Quick Stir Fry: perfect for a weeknight dinner
+- Easy & Quick Stir Fry: This recipe is a great option for a weeknight dinner.

 The Ingredients